NellowTCS/Mesh-NOW/Docs/docs/protocol/wire-format.md

 ### `hop_limit` (1 byte)

 Maximum hops for this frame.
 Set at the origin to `DEFAULT_ROUTE_TTL` (3) and never modified by relays.
-The frame is dropped once `hop_count` reaches `hop_limit`, so each hop in the limit adds at most one relay.
+The frame is dropped once `hop_count` reaches `hop_limit`, so a limit of N permits at most N-1 relays.

 ### `hop_count` (1 byte)